History of agriculture in China

 For millennia, agriculture has played an important role in the Chinese economy and society.
 By the time the People's Republic of China was established in 1949, virtually all arable land was under cultivation; irrigation and drainage systems constructed centuries earlier and intensive farming practices already produced relatively high yields.
 But little prime virgin land was available to support population growth and economic development.
 However, after a decline in production as a result of the Great Leap Forward (1958–60), agricultural reforms implemented in the 1980s increased yields and promised even greater future production from existing cultivated land.

 Ancient history

 Wheat entered cultivation in the lower Yellow River valley c.
-2600 BCE, followed by Gansu and Xinjiang (c.
-1900 BCE.
-By 1600 BCE, wheat cultivation had spread to Tibet and the middle Yellow River valley.
+2600 BC, followed by Gansu and Xinjiang (c.
+1900 BC.
+By 1600 BC, wheat cultivation had spread to Tibet and the middle Yellow River valley.

+Song dynasty, 960-1279

+The Song dynasty period was a time of major growth in commercializedn agriculture, as well as economic growth mroe generally."

 Ming dynasty, 1368–1644

 The population doubled as new lands were settled in Fujian, Guangzhou, and Guangxi provinces, new crops were introduced, and irrigation systems were improved.
 The mountainous areas in southeastern China were developed in the Ming-Qing period by migrants from overcrowded areas.
 They specialized in crops such as corn and tea, the latter having rapidly increasing demand in foreign markets.